alfremedpal/board-game-picker/README.md

     - `yarn start`

 # Future
+- Add vertical layout option for ranking display
+- Add change width option for the ranking table
+- Add export option to the ranking engine
-- Add a game ranking engine
+- Add import option to the ranking engine

 # Contribute
 Feel free to contribute to this project by creating a pull request.